Comparing Sequential Forecasters

 \section{Abstract}

-Consider two or more forecasters, each making a sequence of predictions for different events over time.
-We ask a relatively basic question: how might we compare these forecasters, either online or post-hoc, while avoiding unverifiable assumptions on how the forecasts or outcomes were generated?
-This work presents a novel and rigorous answer to this question.
-We design a sequential inference procedure for estimating the time-varying difference in forecast quality as measured by a relatively large class of proper scoring rules (bounded scores with a linear equivalent).
-The resulting confidence intervals are nonasymptotically valid, and can be continuously monitored to yield statistically valid comparisons at arbitrary data-dependent stopping times (``anytime-valid''); this is enabled by adapting variance-adaptive \emph{supermartingales, confidence sequences, and e-processes} to our setting.
-Motivated by Shafer and Vovk's game-theoretic probability, our coverage guarantees are also distribution-free, in the sense that they make no distributional assumptions on the forecasts or outcomes.
-In contrast to a recent work by Henzi and Ziegel, our tools can sequentially test a \emph{weak} null hypothesis about whether one forecaster outperforms another on average over time.
-We demonstrate their effectiveness by comparing forecasts on Major League Baseball (MLB) games and statistical postprocessing methods for ensemble weather forecasts.
+Consider two forecasters, each making a single prediction for a sequence of events over time.
+We ask a relatively basic question: how might we compare these forecasters, either online or post-hoc, while avoiding unverifiable assumptions on how the forecasts and outcomes were generated?
+In this paper, we present a rigorous answer to this question by designing novel sequential inference procedures for estimating the time-varying difference in forecast scores.
+To do this, we employ confidence sequences (CS), which are sequences of confidence intervals that can be continuously monitored and are valid at arbitrary data-dependent stopping times (``anytime-valid'').
+The widths of our CSs are adaptive to the underlying variance of the score differences.
+Underlying their construction is a game-theoretic statistical framework, in which we further identify e-processes and p-processes for sequentially testing a weak null hypothesis --- whether one forecaster outperforms another \emph{on average} (rather than \emph{always}).
+Our methods do not make distributional assumptions on the forecasts or outcomes; our main theorems apply to any bounded scores, and we later provide alternative methods for unbounded scores.
+We empirically validate our approaches by comparing real-world baseball and weather forecasters.